FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Drivers Compiler.markdown

     The IL Library class also contains a number of methods for accessing the contained data which take into account data from dependencies.

-    * **ILPreprocessor** - This class is static and used to perform actions.
+    * **ILPreprocessor** - This class is static and used to perform processing.
 Specifically it handles the following tasks:
         * Pre-process all methods (plugged or not) for basic set of information such as information about arguments
         * Pre-processing for special classes / methods
         * Pre-processing of static constructors